daptx/daptx.github.io/malcomb/RP-Malcomb-Report.md

 | 4 | 0  | 7  | 28 | 4 |

 ![](assets/fig5rep.png)
+*(Fig. 3) Final vulnerability score from our results.*
 ![](assets/fig5comp.png)
+*(Fig. 4) Final vulnerability score comparison between our results and those of the original study (difference = reproduction score - original score).*

 ![](assets/scatterplot.png)
+*(Fig. 3) Final vulnerability score comparison between our results and those of the original study (difference = reproduction score - original score) in the form of a scatterplot (rho = 0.2018834).*

 For each output from the original study (mainly figure 4 and figure 5), present separately the results of the replication attempt.